A Grand Unification of Quantum Algorithms: Phase Estimation by QSVT

 \onecolumngrid

 \twocolumngrid

-end of the algorithm.
+First, consider employing the phase estimation by QSVT algorithm, but replacing $|u\rangle$ with the superposition $\frac{1}{\sqrt{r}} \sum_s |u_s\rangle$.
+With this modification, the phase estimation algorithm begins with the superposition state $\frac{1}{\sqrt{r}} \sum_s |u_s\rangle$ and converges to a single eigenstate at the end of the algorithm.
 To see this, note that each measurement of an ancilla qubit will restrict the state to be a superposition over eigenstates whose eigenvalues are consistent with the measurement results thus far (i.e. the eigenphases whose least significant bits agree with the measurement results).
 Because the eigenvalues are not degenerate, the state at the end of the algorithm will be an eigenstate, say $|u_s\rangle$, whose eigenphase is $\theta \approx s/r$, to which the continued fractions algorithm may be applied to determine $r$.

 How accurate must the approximation $\theta \approx s/r$ be?
 Note that if our estimate $\theta$ obeys

 then we can determine the fraction $\frac{s}{r}$ by applying the continued fractions algorithm to $\theta$~\cite{nielsen2010quantum}.
 We can ensure that this condition is met by selecting $n = 2\log_2(N) + 1$, such that $\left| \frac{s}{r} - \theta \right| \leq 2^{-n} = \frac{1}{2N^2} \leq \frac{1}{2r^2}$, as desired.
 Thus, subject to these conditions, phase estimation by QSVT may be used to factor $N$ in time $ \mathcal{O}\big(n \log \big( \frac{n}{\delta} \big) \big) = \mathcal{O}\left(\log N \log \left( \frac{\log N}{\delta} \right) \right)$.